 Mazda CX-30 MPG & CO2

 If you're looking for a petrol compact SUV, the Mazda CX-30 is among the most affordable to run on the market.
-Even the thirstiest Skyactiv-G 2.0-litre petrol can manage a respectable 45.6mpg when smaller wheels, front-wheel drive and a manual gearbox are fitted.
-However, middling CO2 emissions are unlikely to win it popularity with company-car drivers.
+Even the less powerful but thirstier Skyactiv-G 2.0-litre petrol can manage a respectable 45.6mpg when smaller wheels, front-wheel drive and a manual gearbox are fitted.
+However, middling CO2 emissions are unlikely to make it popular with company-car drivers.

-Mazda's SkyActiv-X engine, uses clever engineering to produce more power with less fuel and cleaner tailpipe emissions, resulting in figures of up to 47.9mpg and CO2 emissions of 105g/km for the front-wheel drive model with a manual gearbox.
-However, it's worth noting these can drop to a less impressive 40.4mpg and 128g/km for the four-wheel-drive SkyActiv-X model with an automatic gearbox.
+Mazda's SkyActiv-X engine is also 2.0 litres, but uses clever engineering to produce more power with less fuel and cleaner tailpipe emissions, resulting in CO2 emissions of 133g/km for the front-wheel drive model with a manual gearbox and 47.9mpg.
+However, it's worth noting the figures can drop to a less impressive 40.4mpg and 160g/km for the four-wheel-drive SkyActiv-X model with an automatic gearbox.

-For a short time, customers could opt for Mazda's 1.8-litre diesel.
-This and engine returns up to 68.9mpg with CO2 emissions from 135g/km.
-Every Mazda CX-30 will cost £145 a year in road tax, and Mazda owners have told us that servicing and maintenance is reasonably priced.
+Every Mazda CX-30 will cost £140 a year in road tax, and Mazda owners have told us that servicing and maintenance is reasonably priced.

 Insurance groups for the Mazda CX-30 are reasonable, starting from 12 out of 50 for the entry-level SE-L SkyActiv-G version.
 The same specification with the more powerful SkyActiv-X engine takes this up to group 18, the same group as the top GT Sport Tech model.

 Mazda models come with a three-year, 60,000-mile warranty.
 This matches models from Ford and Volkswagen, but is underwhelming next to the five-year warranties offered by Toyota and Hyundai.